HappyGoFishing/abyss/readme.md

 ## Features TODO
 - dependency management like systemd where services can provide states and require to be launched before or after
+- migrate from inhouse dynamic array to stb_ds